sadsfae/ansible-nagios/README.md

          - CPU, DISK, VDISK, PS, POWER, TEMP, MEM, FAN
      - SuperMicro server checks via the IPMI interface.
        - CPU, DISK, PS, TEMP, MEM: or anything supported via ```freeipmi``` sensors.
-       - *Note: This is not the best way to monitor things, SNMP checks are WIP once we purchase licenses for them for our systems
+       - *Note: This is **not** the best way to monitor things, SNMP checks are WIP once we purchase licenses for them for our systems
    - ```contacts.cfg``` notification settings are in ```install/group_vars/all.yml``` and templated for easy modification.
-   - You can turn off creation/management of firewall rules via ```install/group_vars/all.yml```
-   - Adding new hosts to inventory file will just regenerate the Nagios configs

 ## Nagios Server Instructions
    - Clone repo and setup your Ansible inventory (hosts) file